Skip to main content

 Hotspot cities

-Modesto leads the tracked county dataset, and we also monitor claims from Modesto.
+Modesto leads the tracked county dataset, and this page also tracks intake context from Modesto.

 High-risk corridors